isorna/dropcommander/docs/en/dzc/rules/unit-types.md

 ## Infantry

-_Ground soldiers make up the bulk of most armies, deployed into the field to capture strategic points and fight enemies up close and personal._
+_Ground soldiers make up the bulk of most armies, deployed into the field to capture strategic points and fight enemies up close and personal_.

 Infantry are represented by bases, usually with 3-5 individual infantrymen on a base.
 For game purposes, the whole base is treated as a single unit, eliminating the need to move fiddly infantry separately.